particle-iot/blueprint-intermediate-influxdb/README.md

 ### Extensions

-Try extending this stream with a sensor reading such as the [Muon's onboard temperature sensor](https://github.com/particle-iot/blueprint-intermediate-temperature-ledger).
+Try extending this stream with a sensor reading such as from the [Muon's onboard temperature sensor](https://github.com/particle-iot/blueprint-intermediate-temperature-ledger).